Bouncing on your ads? You don’t want that… Do you?

 And keep your ad targeting as focused as possible with your geo-locations and even demographics.

-Optimising your ad targeting is part of the bigger marketing picture.
+Optimizing your ad targeting is part of the bigger marketing picture.
 But if you’re looking for ways to reduce your bounce rate, it’s a picture worth taking a closer look at.

 6. Non-human traffic